-New trail hours will be Friday and Saturday only, from 7 am -12 pm.
+Trail hours are Friday, Saturday, and Sunday only, from 7 am - 3 pm.

-Due to the impact of COVID-19 and Audubon's commitment to help slow the spread, all visitors must have a ticket before arriving at the property.
+Due to the impact of COVID-19 and Audubon's commitment to help slow the spread, we highly encourage you to purchase ticket before arriving at the property.
 Tickets available at this link.